AriFordsham/GHCWiki/trac-fast-cgi.md

                 )
                )

 ```

-Note that lighttpd (I use version 1.4.3) stopped if password file doesn't exist.
+Note that Lighttpd (v1.4.3) stops if the password file doesn't exist.

-Note that lighttpd doesn't support 'valid-user' in versions prior to 1.3.16.
+Note that Lighttpd doesn't support 'valid-user' in versions prior to 1.3.16.

-Conditional configuration is also useful for mapping static resources, i.e. serving out images and CSS directly instead of through FastCGI:
+Conditional configuration is also useful for mapping static resources, ie serving out images and CSS directly instead of through FastCGI:

 ```wiki
 # Aliasing functionality is needed